TeodorJenkler/login-user/README.md

 # login-user
 User login

-Makes it possible to create and delete users using SQL
+Makes it possible to read,create,update and delete users using SQL(grafic interface possible)